 Quality Optimisation (QO) is an online system within LoadNet that provides more flexibility and control over your wheat quality by allowing you to virtually blend loads of wheat after delivery.

 Not all wheat is optimisable, and there are limits in place to protect the value and reputation of Western Australian wheat internationally.
-Quality Optimisation opens in late December or early January depending on the season.
+Quality Optimisation opens at the start of harvest and generally closes in mid-January.

 To be eligible for optimisation, wheat loads must: